 Tarmak is a post-rock / post-metal trio.
 Since 2014, they have secretly been working on their music in their headquarters in Ghent (Belgium).
 In May 2020, they've come out of their little mancave, ready to gently start melting people's faces off with their debut record 'PLOW'.

 Their goal has always been to find their own unique melange of heaviness, eeriness and atmosphere.
 Their never-ending search is driven by influences from (among others) Tool, Opeth, Russian Circles & Cult of Luna.

-Storytelling is ultimately at the heart of what they do, kind of like a good old piece of literature.
-A Tarmak song is made up of chapters that build on each other, brief references to earlier events, and a main theme that gradually gets twisted inside out by cliffhangers and plot twists.
-A sense of recurring threat runs throughout the entire journey.
+Storytelling is ultimately at the heart of what they do.
+Not unlike a good old piece of literature, a Tarmak song is made up of chapters that build on each other, gradually deforming the main theme.
+The odd plot twist and cliff-hanger keeps you on your toes, while you're accompanied by an unnerving sense of threat throughout the entire journey.

 - DaMusic - A fine debut, this 'PLOW', and a band to keep an eye out for.
 Hopefully we can spot them on the big Dunk!festival stage next year.
 Exactly a year after this release, it would be nice.